 See, we are blessed with Godly folks who teach our children at church in Sunday School, children’s choir, puppets ministry and handbells.
 Plus piano and drama troupe teachers!

 There are several types and sizes of canvases available.
 Depending on the size, they are available in packs of two, four, six and eight canvases.
-You can also find mini canvases via Amazon.
+You can also find .

-First we painted a base coat.
+First we painted a base coat on the mini art canvases.
 Any color will do!
 Middle Girl mixed in some white and made all sorts of colors.
 We let the paint dry one day.
 The next day, Middle Girl added a saying to the canvas with a sharpie pen.
 Then we added embellishments.
 These were very easy to do – they are stickers!
 The stickers we also got at Michael’s.
 There are a variety to choose from.
 Sparkles, pearls, etc. Then we wrapped each finished canvas in an inexpensive gift bag.
 Those cute plastic gift bags you can get in a pack of about 20.

 A few examples of saying we chose for our canvases:

-- Bible verses for the Lottie Moon auction canvases
+- Bible verses for the Lottie Moon auction with Mini Art Canvases

 - The theme hymn, Shine Jesus Shine, for our children’s choir teachers